-Many of the trains between London and Brighton are run by Southern Rail as well as Thameslink and the Gatwick Express.
+The train from London to Brighton usually takes 1 hour and 25 minutes, but can take just 57 minutes on the fastest services.
+Many of the trains between London and Brighton are operated by Southern as well as Thameslink and Gatwick Express.
 All three train companies offer free WiFi on most of their trains – just look out for the blue WiFi sign on the door of your carriage.

 Trains travelling from London to Brighton cover a distance of around 47 miles (75 km) during the journey.